tompassarelli/fennec-ui/README.md

 **Security Features**: Even when the UI is completely hidden, Fennec UI will attempt to display prominent security warnings for insecure sites (HTTP or broken HTTPS)

 ![Demo Screenshot](demo-security.png)

-## Dependencies

-### Required Extensions
-- **[Sideberry](https://addons.mozilla.org/en-US/firefox/addon/sidebery/)** - Essential for sidebar tab management and the core functionality of this theme.
-Sideberry's toggle hotkey controls the entire Fennec UI experience.
-- **[UserChrome Toggle Extended](https://addons.mozilla.org/en-US/firefox/addon/userchrome-toggle-extended/)** - Enables dynamic CSS toggling for seamless sidebar hiding (ctrl+shift+1 default, zen would be ctrl+alt+c)

-### Recommended Extensions
-- **[Vimium](https://addons.mozilla.org/en-US/firefox/addon/vimium-ff/)** - Keyboard-driven navigation that complements the minimal, distraction-free interface

-These extensions work together to create a cohesive, keyboard-friendly browsing experience that maximizes screen real estate and minimizes visual distractions.
-When you toggle Sideberry off, both the sidebar and navigation bar disappear for true distraction-free browsing.

-Reactivating the sidebar can be retoggling sideberry, or other sidebar controls like history which defaults to ctrl+h

 ## Installation